nikitaeverywhere/timingkit-community/docs/roadmap.md

 Development Roadmap
 -------------------

-+ Redefine the timeline in Chronology tab to always show the first column in -24 hours to the second one.
 + Add ability to create/edit/delete calendars
 + Create a logical value for pivot table rows/columns (primarily for charts).
 Charts should draw on axes by logical value but not by index, which works only for some cases.
    + Some dimensions, like week number of the year may have, for example, Week 1 at the end of the year, which is correct, but leads to unexpected drawings while drawing charts due to Week 1 is being sorted to the beginning.